gilsaputro/aqua-farm-manager/README.md

 ## Getting Started
 These intruction will get you a project and how to run the binary on your local machine.

+## High-Level Design (HLD)
+For a detailed understanding of the system architecture and design, please refer to the [High-Level Design (HLD)](https://github.com/gilsaputro/aqua-farm-manager/wiki) document.

+## API Documentation
+The API documentation can be found in the [API Documentation](https://github.com/gilsaputro/aqua-farm-manager/wiki/Farm-Create) file in the repository.
+This file contains information on the endpoints, request and response formats, and any necessary details.

 ### Prerequsites
 The AquaFarm management system requires Go 1.19 or higher and Docker installed on the local machine in order to run the binary.